glued/baku/README.md

 **IMPORTANT**

 This is a a ES6 only library and will not work with older JS code.
-I recommend using [babel](https://github.com/babel/babel) and [webpack](https://github.com/webpack/webpack)
+I recommend using [babel](https://github.com/babel/babel) and [webpack](https://github.com/webpack/webpack).
-when using webpack you'll need to use include via the babel-loader:
+When using webpack you'll need to use include via the babel-loader:
 ```javascript
 loaders: [
             {